-A student not regiestered with the CAE asks for an accommodation after they performed poorly on an exam related absences to be excused, we cannot ask that a student be completely exempted from
+A student not regiestered with the CAE asks for an accommodation after they performed poorly on an exam

 Refer the student to the CAE.
 Retroactive accommodations are generally not approved-accommodations can be applied after the student has formally disclosed their disability status & completed the CAE intake process.